psf/cachecontrol/docs/custom_heuristics.rst

 of time to cache a response.

-By default, in CacheControl the decision to cache must be explicit by default via the cacheing headers.
+By default, in CacheControl the decision to cache must be explicit by default via the caching headers.
 When there is a need to cache responses that wouldn't normally be cached, a user can provide a heuristic to adjust the response in order to make it cacheable.